But what is your honest answer? Aiding LLM-judges with honest alternatives using steering vectors: Dataset and Response Evaluation

 To further investigate the degree of variation among steered responses, we compute metrics for both fluency and variance.
 To measure contextual variation, we calculate the mean cosine similarity of each response embedding relative to other embeddings in its group, then average across all responses.
 We refer to this metric as \textit{Mean Embedding Cosine Similarity} (MECS).
 For fluency assessment, we follow \citet{brumley2024comparing} and implement the \textit{Generation Entropy} (GE) metric, defined as the weighted average of tri-gram and bi-gram entropies \cite{zhang2018generating}.

 Table \ref{tab:variance_scores_all} presents the results for both datasets.
 In the manipulation dataset, embedding similarity (MECS) values remain relatively consistent across all response types, with steered responses showing only slightly higher values (0.959 for base-steered and 0.962 for provoked-steered) compared to their unsteered counterparts (0.957 for base and 0.954 for provoked).
 Similarly, the Generation Entropy (GE) shows minimal variation (7.04-7.10).
+We also compared average response lengths (measured in characters).
+While minor differences exist between response types, the differences in means are small relative to standard deviations (base: 947±90, base-steered: 950±98, provoked: 915±199, provoked-steered: 976±76).
 Overall these results indicate that steering did not result in lack of linguistic variance or fluency for the manipulation dataset.

 In contrast, the sycophancy dataset exhibits more pronounced differences, with steered responses showing notably higher MECS values (0.987 for base-steered and 0.987 for provoked-steered) compared to unsteered responses (0.981 for base and 0.978 for provoked).
 Furthermore, the sycophancy dataset demonstrates a more apparent decrease in GE for steered responses (5.85 and 5.98 compared to 6.67 and 6.82), suggesting that steering reduces lexical variety in sycophancy responses while maintaining response similarity.
 This finding does make sense, since the poems presented are relatively short, thus the range of possible responses is already fairly similar.
+Mean lengths are shorter than those in the manipulation dataset.
+Base and provoked responses have similar lengths (593±144 and 679±197), while steering reduces length for both (to 350±78 and 385±113 respectively).
+This symmetric reduction suggests that length changes do not systematically bias discrimination between base and provoked responses.